 How Do I Start Conversations?

 It’s not rocket science.
-It’s simple but can be crippling when you know very little about the topic at hand.
+It’s simple but can be crippling when you aren't knowledgeable about the topic at hand.

 Let’s say you go to a bar with your friends and the game is on ─soccer, football, baseball, tennis, whatever you want.
 Your friends start to talk about the highlights and their points of view.
 You can feel your anxiety growing and your chest throbbing because you don't like sports.